Tausand-dev/Tausand_AB1000_MatlabLibrary/README.md

 # Tausand_AB1000_MatlabLibrary
-Matlab library to use a Tausand Abacus AB1000 device
+Library and examples to use Tausand Abacus AB1000 devices with Matlab